farirpgs/fari-games/data/game-documents/evilhat/fate-accelerated.md

 <iframe src="https://itch.io/embed/491601" height="167" width="100%" frameborder="0"><a href="https://evilhat.itch.io/fate-accelerated">Fate Accelerated Edition • A Fate Core Build by evilhat</a></iframe>

 > This is an adaption of the amazing work done by Randy Oest over the [Fate SRD website](https://fate-srd.com/).
->
-> Product images are copyrighted and used here with the express permission of Evil Hat Productions, LLC.

 # Get Started!